South Fork

 North Fork

-Four of six North Fork submarkets saw sales volume increase versus 2024 due to rising prices.
-Cutchogue increased most significantly in sales volume, up 104% to $38.976M.
-East Marion/Orient had the largest annual decline in volume, down 32% primarily due to fewer sales in the submarket.
+Four of six North Fork submarkets saw sales volume rise versus 2024, driven by higher prices.
+Aquebogue/Jamesport increased most significantly in sales volume, up 83% to $18.526M with a larger number of sales above $1M versus Second Quarter 2024.
+Mattituck/Laurel posted the largest annual decrease, down 13%, just behind Greenport’s 12% drop, primarily due to fewer closings in the submarket.

 The Residential Luxury Market